Elepover/Elepover/README.md

     - macOS (Yosemite - Catalina): very elegant
     - macOS (Bug Sir (and possibly higher)): not so great, I mean disappointing
 - I'm not single! ~~(you bet)~~

+### 👇 And take a look at the repositories that I contributed to